SkandanC/skandanc-cv/content/home/experience.md

     location: Virginia
     date_start: '2021-10-06'
     date_end: '2021-12-31'
     description: N2O is a greenhouse gas far more dangerous than CO2 to the ozone layer.
-I focused ondevloping efficient and cost-effective nanocatalysts to mitigate N2O levels in the atmosphere using DFT and MD computations.
+I focused on developing efficient and cost-effective nanocatalysts to mitigate N2O levels in the atmosphere using DFT and MD computations

   - title: Researcher
     company: KlinkovaLab, UWaterloo